Hadeer-Adel729/CloneRepo-using-anotherRepo/README.md

 4-create a pipeline that executes and prints "Hello world"

-to create a New Pipeline Project:
+to create a New Pipeline Project:-

 -Click on "New Item" on the Jenkins dashboard.